-The Debt Service Coverage Ratio (DSCR) is the single most important metric when underwriting an investment property for financing.
-Lenders use DSCR to determine whether the property can support the proposed debt load — not whether the borrower can.
-This is what makes DSCR loans fundamentally different from conventional mortgages, which focus primarily on the borrower's personal income.
+The Debt Service Coverage Ratio is the single most important metric when underwriting an investment property for financing.
+Lenders use DSCR to determine whether the property itself can support the proposed debt load — not whether the borrower personally can.
+This fundamental difference is what makes DSCR loans distinct from conventional mortgages and opens them to self-employed investors and high-volume portfolio buyers.

 How Lenders Use DSCR